dannystey/dev-fe-onboarding/src/fundamentals-1.md

 - How can you add semantic meaning to any HTML elements?
 - Why should semantic attributes be added to html elements?

+?> *TODO* the topic gives an introduction to ARIA ... there could be more questions about it.

 ---------------------------------------

 ## Responsive Webdesign